MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **aad_id** - a pseudonymous Azure Active Directory identifier

-- **DeviceInfo.NetworkCost** - Indication of devices current network cost which reflects the status of WiFi/Cellular/Roaming to help detect issues specific to device network
+- **DeviceInfo.NetworkCost** - Indication of devices current network cost, which reflects the status of WiFi/Cellular/Roaming to help detect issues specific to device network

 - **is_app_in_duo_split_view_mode** - This will let us know that the app was in Duo split-screen mode.
 This property is set only for Duo (Android only) devices.